Skip to main content

 All listed pulse weapons have Overcharge.

-Gatling: Snapfire.
+Repeating Pulse Cannon: Snapfire.
 May be mounted.

 Rocket Launchers

-Rocket Launcher
+Portable Rocket Launcher

-Portable Rocket Launcher3$500d8Snapfire
+Portable Rocket Launcher63$500d8Snapfire

 Portable Rocket Table

-Portable Rocket Notes
+Rocket Notes

-Micro: Swarm pod.
-Heavy Weapon, LBT, ignores Point Defense.
+Micro Rocket Pod: Heavy Weapon, LBT, ignores Point Defense.

-Light: Heavy Weapon, SBT, No Recoil.
+Light Rocket Rack: Heavy Weapon, SBT, No Recoil.

-Medium: Heavy Weapon, MBT, No Recoil.
+Medium Rocket Rack: Heavy Weapon, MBT, No Recoil.

-Heavy: Heavy Weapon, LBT.
+Heavy Rocket Rack: Heavy Weapon, LBT.

 Slugthrowers

-Slugthrower Ammo Options
+Slugthrower Ammunition Options

 • Armor Piercing: Damage -2, AP +4